Food Addiction as a Substance and a Process Addiction

 Food addiction - often referred to as ultra-processed food (UPF) addiction, ultra-processed food use disorder, sugar addiction, or carbohydrate addiction is typically framed as a substance addiction.
 Research validates that highly processed foods can be as addictive as drugs, triggering behaviours and brain responses similar to substance dependence.
 These foods hijack the brain’s dopamine reward system, making them particularly hard to resist.
 It’s important to recognise the addictive qualities of some of the foods we eat - or shall we say, food substances - as many of them are chemically formulated to make them irresistible.

-For as long as I can remember, my addiction revolved around ultra-processed and processed foods like pastries, cookies, cereals, bread, and chocolate.
+For as long as I can remember, my addiction revolved around processed foods like pastries, cookies, cereals, bread, and chocolate.
 But even after I gave up these foods, the compulsion to overeat remained.
 I don’t know whether it was early childhood exposure to baby formula that got me hooked and triggered the compulsion to eat.
 Maybe.
+But I have a hunch that there is a lot more to my addictive eating than the substances involved.
 Maybe I was born with it.
 My inner wisdom says it's the latter.
 What I do remember is always wanting more.
 I was constantly switched on around food, and eating was the most soothing and exciting thing in my life, even as a young child.

-In early recovery, once I eliminated the ultra-processed and processed foods, I found myself consuming massive quantities of whatever food was available.
+In early recovery, once I eliminated the processed foods, I found myself consuming massive quantities of whatever food was available.
 A typical breakfast for me at one point consisted of:

 At other times, I tried to eat high-protein meals because I’d heard that protein helps reduce binge urges.
 Still, I ended up eating: